 Is Your First Grader Struggling with Reading?

-“Your child is reading below grade level.”
+Have you been told that your child is reading below grade level?

 “The simple truth was that a child when confronted by a word and a picture, will look at the picture first.
 The more attractive the picture, the more it will interfere with learning.”